denisyukphp/throttler/docs/index.md

 ### Round-robin

 Round-robin is a strategy in which nodes in a collection are processed cyclically and sequentially, with equal priority.
-Use [Orangesoft\Throttler\RoundRobinThrottler](../src/RoundRobinThrottler.php) as below:
+Use [Orangesoft\Throttler\RoundRobinThrottler](../src/RoundRobinThrottler.php) as shown below:

 ```php
 <?php